Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Thresholding Representation and Closed-Form Solutions

-Since $\frac{1}{2} (y-x)^2$ and $\lambda \rho_a(|y|)$ are both decreasing for $y<0$, our optimal solution will only be obtained from nonnegative values.
-We just need to consider all positive stationary points for function $f_{\lambda}(y)$ and compare them with point $0$.
+Since $\frac{1}{2} (y-x)^2$ and $\lambda \rho_a(y)$ are both decreasing for $y<0$, our optimal solution will only be obtained at nonnegative values.
+Thus it just needs to consider all positive stationary points for function $f_{\lambda}(y)$ and also point $0$.